Mechanics of Instinct

 "The club needs to be just another bone in the body."

 Is your club another bone in your body or are you only grasping a tool?
 Are you in complete control of the club without the tension in the forearms that chokes off power and dulls the feedback from the hands?
-Are there built in "pre-sets" in your grip that non consciously produce an extended hitting zone through impact?
+Are there built in "pre-sets" in your grip that non consciously produce an extended hitting zone (flat spot) through impact?
 What if there is a much deeper understanding of the grip that can provide a major breakthrough in power and accuracy?

 "GOOD GOLF BEGINS WITH A GOOD GRIP."